 Surrounded by beautiful landscape with hills, lakes and streams is Cookeville and the rest of the Upper Cumberland region of Tennessee offers holiday fun, good eats, shopping and history.
 Plan the perfect holiday getaway.

 When looking for affordable accommodations, look no further than Hampton Inn & Suites.
 Conveniently located on “Restaurant Row” and only a couple of miles from downtown, Hampton Inn & Suites offers spacious rooms with their signature Hampton beds® which are custom-designed plush mattresses, free WiFi, and a 40-inch HDTV.
 The hotel also provides complimentary hot breakfast daily that features an assortment of cereals, juices, waffles and more.

 Holiday Hot Spots in Cookeville

 During the holiday season, Dogwood Park is transformed into a Christmas wonderland that is fun for all ages.
 In the center of the park is a 35-foot Christmas tree with thousands of lights.
 As traditional and pop renditions of holiday classics play over the park speakers, the lights flash in mesmerizing patterns and colors synching to the music.
-Dogwood Park also offers free carriage rides that are perfect for couples and families.
-To create memories that will last a lifetime, attendees can take photos on Santa’s sleigh and with a life-size reindeer who is reading the Reindeer Gazette.
+Take a night drive around Cookeville to see some of the best homes decked for the holidays.
+See the map here.
+Enter Christmas Forest at Cookeville's History Museum to see fantastic trees decorated with different themes now through Jan.
+4, 2022

 The Christmas Light Spectacular at Hidden Hollow Park is the largest drive-through light display in the region.
 Hidden Hollow Park is the perfect attraction for family fun because not only do they have the light display, but they also have pony rides, photo opportunities with Santa and Frosty, and a snack bar that offers up hot chocolate, cheesesteaks, corndogs and a few other tasty options.